maierman/pyQtAbstractDescriptor/README.txt

     B) makes data read/write accessible as standard python attributes via 'dot syntax' while of course maintaining synchronization with any gui widgets which may be mapped

+There are two demos here.  simpleDemo.py displays a bunch of widgets and hooks them up to descriptor attributes in the object 'model'  In the right hand section of the gui there is a iPython terminal where you can view and set the data attributes.
+This is simply a demo of how the gui is synced to the attributes.

-The demo here sets up a graphical simulation system of 'stars' and 'planets' where the planets 'orbit' around the stars.
+The other demo is starSimulation/starSimulation.py.
+This sets up a graphical simulation system of 'stars' and 'planets' where the planets 'orbit' around the stars.
 The attractive forces between the planets and stars can be adjusted and the stars themselves can be created and moved about.
 Graphics is mainly done via pyqtgraph and the real time graphical animation is driven by a QTimer event.
 Code organization is as follows:

-demo.py     -- main python (executable) script.
+starSimulation.py     -- main python (executable) script.
 models.py             -- contains data models
 widgets.py            -- contains custom widgets which are gui elements for display and interaction with the models gui.py                -- creates the main gui window